MINNESOTA PROVIDER NOTICE OF PRIVACY PRACTICES

 For judicial and administrative proceedings.
-For example, when responding to a request for health information contained in a court order.
+For example, when responding to a request for health information contained in a a court order.

 To avert a serious threat to health or safety.
 For example, when disclosing health information that will help prevent a serious threat to the health or safety of you or another person of the public.

 Related to specialized government functions.
 For example, we may disclose health information about you if it relates to military and veterans' activities or national security.